my23007/new_mod4/README.txt

 datetime: Handles dates and times for artifact creation and modification.
 getpass: Securely prompts the user for passwords.
-sqlite3: Interacts with the SQLite database.
+sqlite3: Interacts with the SQLite database. flake8 to check for style and syntax issues. bandit to check for security issues.

 Usage
 Prerequisites